HimaSagar12/poc_platform/HOW_TO_USE.md

 # How to Run the POC Recruitment Platform

-This document provides instructions on how to set up and run the backend and frontend services for the POC Recruitment Platform.
+This document provides instructions on how to set up and run the POC Recruitment Platform.

 ## Prerequisites

 Before you begin, ensure you have the following installed on your system:
 - Python 3.8+ and `pip`

-## Backend Setup (FastAPI)
+## Setup and Running the Application

-1.  **Navigate to the backend directory:**
+1.  **Navigate to the project directory:**
     ```bash
-    cd poc_recruitment_platform/backend
+    cd poc_platform
     ```

 2.  **Create a Python virtual environment (optional but recommended):**